gauravdhyani/LocalForge-AI/Kaggle Backend/README.md

 - Performance metrics

 ## License

-This project is designed for educational and research purposes.
-Ensure compliance with DeepSeek AI model licensing terms.
+This project is part of LocalForge AI suite.

 ---